An Intro to Ambient Music

 Listening to ‘The Big Ship’ is like having someone wrap you in a warm blanket.
 It’s how joy feels beyond mere happiness, how unconditional love feels when all fear has vanished.
 As I listened to it for the first time, I remembered another instrumental song that made me feel the same way — ‘Cherry’ by Ratatat.
 You could say ‘Cherry’ is a modern-day version of ‘The Big Ship.’
 They use synthesizers and droning guitars to build a feeling of ecstasy that gradually fades into the light.
 They both reveal eternity, just long enough to convince you it’s real.

-Discovering the ‘The Big Ship’ almost feels like finding a sample for one of your favorite hip-hop songs.
+Discovering ‘The Big Ship’ almost feels like finding a sample for one of your favorite hip-hop songs.
 I’ll never know if Ratatat had Eno in mind when they wrote ‘Cherry,’ but I love knowing both songs exist.
 Whether or not you feel these two masterpieces are connected, I hope they inspire your ambient music journey.
 Hit the links below for two more soothing gems.

 Joseph Shabason - 15-19